jinfwhuang/playmono-public/README.md

 ### python
 Instead of using virtual envs, Bazel allows us to defind and build python interpreter as part of its toolchain.

 See [python examples](jvm/README.md).
-All python third party dependencies are listed in a [single location](python/skylib/requirements.txt).
+All python third party dependencies are listed in a [requirements.txt](python/skylib/requirements.txt) file.

 ### nodejs
-TODO
+The biggest challenge of using Bazel to build javascript projects is doing so would break the npm/yarn tooling.
+This is serious shortcoming compared to how Bazel and go tooling work interchangebly.
+In python and Java, however, Bazel tooling by itsel feels sufficient.
+But in javascript, all the debugging and IDE support only work well if the package.json file and node_modules folder structure are in place.

+The obvious solution is to add npm/yarn workspace support to rules_nodejs.
+See an open [issue](https://github.com/bazelbuild/rules_nodejs/issues/266).

+See [nodejs examples](jvm/README.md).
+In theory, all third party dependencies could be put in a single [package.json](nodejs/skylib/package.json) file.
+In practice, if I want to maintain the ability to continue using npm/yarn tooling, I would create a separate package.json for a particular package; see the project [hello-dep](nodejs/cmd/hello-dep).

 ## Docker Images and Deloyment Manifests